aikar/commands/docs/README.md

 ## Purpose

-This is the Framework created for [Empire Minecraft](https://ref.emc.gs/Aikar?gac=commands.github).
+This is the command Framework originally created for [Empire Minecraft](https://ref.emc.gs/Aikar?gac=commands.github).

 ACF Started as a Bukkit Command Framework, but has shifted to be platform-agnostic and can be used on any Java based application.